-IND 113 - Utility Industry Orientation 1 Credit(s) Lecture 0 Lab/Clinical 2
+IND 113 - Utility Industry Orientation

 Utility Industry Orientation gives a general overview of the utility industry with a focus on natural gas.
 Course includes safety concerns, tool recognition, high level utility structure and some equipment operation of the utility industry.